Electrical Engineering (Art, Media and Engineering) MS and PhD

 Eight courses are required, typically five from EEE and three from AME.
 In addition, six hours of thesis are required, typically four credits from EEE and two from AME.

 Students interested in applying to this program must submit the Graduate Admissions online application.
-Students from ABET-accredited undergraduate programs who wish to be considered for a master’s program must have a minimum GPA of 3.00 (on a four-point scale) in the last two years of undergraduate electrical engineering course work.
+Students from US ABET-accredited undergraduate programs who wish to be considered for a master’s program must have a minimum GPA of 3.00 (on a four-point scale) in the last two years of undergraduate electrical engineering course work and the GRE will not be required.
 Students from undergraduate programs who are not accredited by ABET must have a minimum GPA of 3.50 (on a four-point scale) in the last two years of undergraduate course work or have graduated first class with distinction and must score in the 90th percentile or higher on the quantitative section of the GRE general test.

 Applicants should submit materials that reflect the hybrid nature of the arts/engineering degree, including a statement of purpose and curriculum vitae demonstrating interest and relevant experience in the area.
 Students will have the opportunity to upload their curriculum vitae and statement of purpose when completing the online application.
 Additionally, AME requires three letters of recommendation from individuals familiar with the applicant’s ability to succeed in an interdisciplinary research environment.